 Leaving IsraelIsraeli citizens and residents are banned from leaving Israel to a country on the red list

 Isolation for Non-Israeli Confirmed COVID-19 CasesWhat cases must go into isolation and for how long?
 Information on isolation upon arrival in Israel

 Entry to Israel

-Please note: It is kindly requested that anyone (of any age) who feels sick within 10 days of arriving in Israel undergo a PCR test.
-PCR tests, as opposed to antigen testing, can find newly imported variants in Israel.
+Anyone (of any age) who feels sick within 10 days after arriving in Israel is recommended to take a PCR test.
+PCR tests, as opposed to antigen tests, can detect newly imported variants to Israel.

 Who can take the test?

 Those who present one of the following documents: